dshah1010/Navigator/README.md

 ### How to Run Built Application
 ---
 1. If the project has been built, you may simply open 'group1.jar' and it will run the application.
+If you're on MacOS, make sure you are in the group1 directory and type 'java -jar group1.jar' to run the application

 - Alternatively:
 1. If the project has been built already, you may run the application by clicking on the green play button in the top bar of icons.